Partnership Grants—Stage 1

-Within the Partnership Grants funding opportunity, there are two categories of partnerships that may request support: existing and new.
+There are two categories of partnerships that may request support:

 Following is a list of possible formal partnership approaches.
 Applicants are in no way limited to these approaches, and are welcome to combine some of the features described.

-Cross-sector co-creation of knowledge and understanding: Partnerships designed to foster innovative research, training and the co-creation of new knowledge on critical issues of intellectual, social, economic and cultural significance through a process of ongoing collaboration and mutual learning.
+- Cross-sector co-creation of knowledge and understanding: Partnerships that use ongoing collaboration and mutual learning to foster innovative research, training and the co-creation of new knowledge on critical issues of intellectual, social, economic and cultural significance.

-Partnered knowledge mobilization: Partnerships designed to synthesize, apply and mobilize new and existing social sciences research knowledge in accessible ways in order to build institutional capacity and to increase the national and international impact and stature of Canadian research.
+- Partnered knowledge mobilization: Partnerships designed to synthesize, apply and mobilize new and existing social sciences research knowledge in accessible ways to build institutional capacity and to increase the national and international impact and stature of Canadian research.

 For more information, please see SSHRC’s Guidelines for Partnered Chairs.

 For more information, please see SSHRC’s Guidelines for Partnered Research Training Initiatives.
-Note that these guidelines apply only to proposals that focus primarily on research training and that, therefore, must respond to the objectives of the Talent program.
+Note that these guidelines apply only to proposals that focus primarily on research training, and therefore must respond to the objectives of the Talent program.